-Most people feel that excess weight or obesity is a person’s FAULT, the result of poor choices and a lack of willpower.
-The truth is that our society and our environment affect our weight and influences our choices in ways we’re not even aware of.
+Many people feel that excess weight or obesity is a person’s FAULT, the result of poor choices, and a lack of willpower.
+The truth is that our society and environment affect our weight and influences our choices in ways we’re not even aware of.
 Think about it this way…

-1) Food is now manufactured to maximize the pleasure response in our brains
+- Food is manufactured to maximize the pleasure response in our brains.

 For more on all of this, watch this video.

 Our changing food landscape means that we’ve all gained weight at the same time the diet industry has become a $200 billion market globally.
 In a world where huge portions of ultra-processed food are available everywhere, and that’s become our default style of eating, we’re also inundated with images of bikini bodies and promises of 7-day cleanses which can help us lose 20 pounds fast!